rlopzc/logger_exporter/README.md

 Export your logs to the service of your choice.

 I created this library because I wanted to export logs to a different service in Heroku.
-There is no simple way to export logs to do this.
+There is no simple way to export your logs.

 ## Supported exporters:
 - Loki